 – Idyllic for the Scotland’s North Coast 500 route –

-The décor and interiors will be as distinctive as all of the Wildland properties are and the plan is to provide 10 beds in the main house, 6 further beds in the steading and accommodation for 4 more in a separate family unit.
+The décor and interiors will be as distinctive as all of the Wildland properties are and will provide four bedrooms in the main house and a further four bedrooms in the courtyard steading.
 All stays will be bookable on an individual room basis.

-Our ambition is for Lundies to become a landmark asset for its community, bringing revenue into the local economy and providing quality jobs for the people of Tongue and from surrounding villages too.
+Our ambition is for Lundies House to become a landmark asset for its community, bringing revenue into the local economy and providing quality jobs for the people of Tongue and surrounding villages.